 Among the general population consumers still spend more time watching television than social media platforms (3 hours 23 minutes, vs. 2 hours 31 minutes).

-So ignoring television is a huge mistake in understanding fan behavior, and making fan engagement strategies.
+So ignoring television is a huge mistake in understanding fan behavior, and in creating fan engagement strategies.

 Let’s continue on television.
 People watch television more than ever – not necessarily linear TV, but the screen and device itself.